afri32/Python-Practice-Problems/README.md

-# Python-Practice-Problems
 In this repository, I've practiced Python and solved problems to master the language.
+I'm Ifra Zaib, currently pursuing a BS in Artificial Intelligence from FAST National University, Faisalabad Campus.
+I've uploaded these Python Practice Problems to facilitate a comprehensive approach to learning the Python language.